sokliengphat1/Credit-Score-Classification/README.md

 - **notebooks/**
   - [Credit_Score_Classification.ipynb](notebooks/Credit_Score_Classification.ipynb) - Jupyter notebook containing code for data exploration, preprocessing, model training, and evaluation.

+- **src/**
+  - [app.py](src/app.py) - The main file for implementing the application to predict new unseen data.
+It involves loading the model and implementing Streamlit for creating a user interface.

 ## Installation Requirements

 To run the code in this project, you will need the following libraries: